 Moody's reaffirms Reed College's Aa2/VMIG1 bond rating (Bonds rated Aa are judged to be of high quality by all standards and together with Aaa group they comprise what are generally known as high grade bonds.
 VMIG1 for US Tax-Exempt Municipals reflects best quality with strong protection of established cash flows, superior liquidity support or demonstrated broad-based access to the market for refinancing.)
-The Aa2 rating reflects Reed College's national student market position, its favorable operating performance with strong cash flow and debt service coverage, an adequate financial resource cushion for its rating level and an improved fundraising profile.
+The Aa2 rating reflects Reed College's national student market position, strong philanthropic support, financial flexibility due to unrestricted financial resources, and strong financial management.

 Reed received a "AA-/Stable" rating from Standard & Poor's Rating Services.
-Long-term factors underlying the positive rating were: a solid balance sheet for the rating category, with an endowment of about $387 million, that supports good financial resources, as demonstrated by expendable resources equal to 3.7x of annual operating expenses; a good history of fundraising; and stable enrollment.
+Long-term factors underlying the positive rating were: a solid balance sheet for the rating category, with an endowment of about $459.8 million as of Dec.
+31, 2012, that supports good financial resources, as demonstrated by expendable resources equal to 3.1x of annual operating expenses; a good history of fundraising; and stable enrollment.

 "If you're a genuine intellectual, live the life of the mind, and want to learn for the sake of learning, the place most likely to best empower you is . . . the most intellectual college in the country—Reed in Portland, Oregon . . .
-Reed is a precious asset of American democracy.
-It develops people with intellectual openness and honesty, clear thinkers who are not afraid of new or unpopular ideas, men and women who have the character and the ability to make the increasingly tough decisions in an increasingly complex and troubled society."
+Reed has always been a place to come not for a degree or a job but to become an intellectual novitiate.
+It has never wavered in its conviction about what constitutes a liberal education . . ."

---Loren Pope, former education editor, the New York Times, in Colleges that Change Lives, (Penguin, 2006).
+--Loren Pope, former education editor, the New York Times, and Hilary Masell Oswald, in Colleges that Change Lives, (Penguin, 2012).